trantlabs/missing-native-js-functions/README.md

-	unique(): T[]; // returns a new unique array with distinct values shuffle(): T[]; // shuffles the current array insert(elem: T, index: number): T[]; // insert an element at a specified index }
+	unique(): T[]; // returns a new unique array with distinct values shuffle(): T[]; // shuffles the current array insert(elem: T, index: number): T[]; // insert an element at a specified index count(search: RegExp | any): number; // returns total of found items for specified search }
 ```